 When recruiting governors, we are always keen to hear from individuals who believe they can make a real difference to the College and our students.
 You need to be enthusiastic and committed to serving in this voluntary role.
 We do not have any Corporation member vacancies at the present time, however, when recruiting we welcome applications from people who can think strategically and with a range of professional backgrounds including audit, finance, HR, legal, property/estates, marketing, and local government.

-The selection process looks to reflect the gender and ethnicity balance of the College’s community in the governing body’s composition, and we particularly welcome applications from people from anyone with protected characteristics.
+The selection process looks to reflect the gender and ethnicity balance of the College’s community in the governing body’s composition, and we particularly welcome applications from people with protected characteristics.

 If you are interested in finding out more, please contact:

 Long Road Sixth Form College

 Cambridge CB2 8PX